meco-group/nlgreyfast/README.md

 If you use this toolbox in your research, please cite:

-> A. Retzler, J. Swevers, J. Gillis and Zs.
+> A. Retzler, J. Swevers, J. Gillis, and Zs.
 Kollár, "Shooting methods for identification of nonlinear state-space grey-box models", *IEEE 17th International Conference on Advanced Motion Control*, Padova, Italy, 2022.